aditya0155/aditya0155/README.md

 📚 Currently diving into NLP & LangChain.
 🔍 Passionate about Data Science & AI.

-<p>🧠 <b>Fun Fact:</b> The first computer bug was an actual insect! 🪲
+🧠 <b>Fun Fact:</b> The first computer bug was an actual insect! 🪲  <p>
-In 1947, engineers working on the Harvard Mark II found a moth stuck in a relay, causing an error.
+In 1947, engineers working on the Harvard Mark II found a moth stuck in a relay, causing an error.  <p>
 They taped it in their logbook and called it a "bug"—making history! </p>